ohm-softa/ohm-softa.github.io/08ln-singleton-factory-strategy-command.md

 System.out.println(root);
 ```

-As you can see, you only need to replace the factory that produces the concrete clases; the construction logic remains the same.
+As you can see, you only need to replace the factory that produces the concrete classes; the construction logic remains the same.

 You can find the above example code at <https://github.com/hsro-inf-prg3/hsro-inf-prg3.github.io/tree/master/examples/src/main/java/designpattern/factory>.